ryivins/Scopes-Coffee/customers/events.md

 date: 2025-10-03
 ---

-# Events & Programming

-## Overview
-This page outlines **Events & Programming** for Scopes Coffee as part of our _Customer & Community Experience_ category.
-It provides practical decisions and standards so policies can be executed consistently by staff.

-### What genres/artists will we prioritize booking?
+## What genres/artists will we prioritize booking?
-Hardcore, heavy, experimental, and adjacent subgenres with emphasis on local scenes and inclusive lineups.
+- Hardcore
+- Death metal
+- Adjacent subgenres
+- Local artwork
+- Local vendors

-### How often will events take place each month?
+## How often will events take place each month?
-Start with 2–3 shows/month; scale to 4–6 as operations stabilize and demand grows.
+Start with 2–3 shows/month, possibly add open mic or poetry nights.

-### Who will coordinate and book musicians?
+## Who will coordinate and book musicians?
 Event Coordinator with input from community advisors; maintain an artist roster and hold calendar.

-### What is the process for hosting open mic nights or community events?
+## What is the process for hosting open mic nights or community events?
-Monthly signup form, curated slots, backline basics provided, and clear time limits; volunteer host.
+- Monthly signup form,
+- Curated slots
+- Backline basics provided
+- Clear time limits
+- Volunteer host.

-### How do we balance event scheduling with café operations?
+## How do we balance event scheduling with café operations?
+- Blackout heavy prep days
+- Build ample flip time
-Blackout heavy prep days, build ample flip time, and maintain a sound‑check schedule that avoids rushes.
+- Sound‑check schedule that avoids rushes.

 ## Related Pages
 <li><a href="{{ site.baseurl }}/customers/community.html">Community Engagement</a></li>